-At ALBION we have been using thermal-imaging for 7+ years.
+At ALBION we have been using thermal-imaging since 2010.
 As building surveyors we have over 35 years experience of construction and building inspections.

 THERMAL CONSIDERATIONS (for Geeks):

 If everything in the scan is the same or very similar temperature this will cause what is known as "Thermal Blindness".
-In other words the scanner cannot differentiate and you end up with a mono-coloured, bland scan.
-There MUST be a temperature difference between the outside and inside of 10 degrees C minimum, as well as the right weather conditions, see below.
+In other words the scanner cannot differentiate and you end up with a mono-coloured, useless scan.
+For an external scan there must be a temperature difference between the outside and inside of 10 degrees C minimum, as well as the right weather conditions, see below.
 We use a professional-level scanner for high resolution results, with a resolution of 320 x 240 pixels.

 Emissivity: How much infra-red a surface emits is critical to a worthwhile scan.
 Metallic, shiny surfaces are too reflective and will render a scan useless - unless we apply some black tape onto the surface.
 A competent thermographer will set the camera to the correct emissivity setting for the material being scanned.
 Carpeted floors are another no-no as the temperature of the surface below is distorted.

 Weather effects: There is no point in trying to scan a building facade on a windy or rainy day.
 The surface temperature(s) will be distorted and totally misleading.
 A sun-baked facade or one partially hard-shaded will also make the scan meaningless.
 Solar loading is the term used to describe a heated-up facade.

 Angular variations: The angle of the thermal imager to the surface has an effect.
 Most thermographers agree that being perpendicular to the target is best, but some manufacturers say otherwise.
 We try both for the best result.